m14r41/CyberSecurity-Interview/VAPT/README.md

 - **```Risk```**
     ```
-    It is an situation involving exposure to dange.
+    It is a situation involving exposure to danger.
     ```
 ### 5. Define **Indentification**, **Authentication**, and **Authorization**?